BumblebeeBat/FlyingFox/docs/undecided_pieces.md

 12 signers
 reward is 40%

-minimum amount of money per address. maybe a new tx type for deleting addresses would be useful?
-We could pay people for deleting addresses.

 maybe we should charge proof of work for creating blocks, and have it increase exponentially depending how many blocks are being skipped?